Crown of Stephen Bocskai: History

-To save the independence of Transylvania, Bocskay assisted the Turks.
-In 1605, as a reward for his part in driving Basta out of Transylvania, the Hungarian Diet assembled at Medgyes/Mediasch (Mediaş) elected him Prince of Transylvania; in response the Ottoman sultan Ahmed I sent a special envoy to greet Bocskay and presented him with a splendid jewelled crown.
+To save the independence of Transylvania, Bocskay assisted the Ottoman Turks.
+In 1605, as a reward for his part in driving Giorgio Basta out of Transylvania, the Hungarian Diet assembled at Medgyes/Mediasch (Mediaş) elected him Prince of Transylvania; in response the Ottoman sultan Ahmed I sent a special envoy to greet Bocskay and presented him with a splendid jewelled crown.
 Bocskay refused the royal dignity, but made skillful use of the Turkish alliance.

 The crown is today displayed in the Kaiserliche Schatzkammer (Imperial Treasury) at the Hofburg in Vienna.